AndersonQ/gogettingstarted/00-interfaces/README.md

 ## Methods

-Lacking formality, a method is a function attached to a type and the method has access to the type instance on which it was called.
+Informally, a method is a function attached to a type, and the method has access to the type instance on which it was called.
 It's possible to add methods to almost any type in Go.
-The type which the method is attached to is called receiver, and the receiver is, by convention, named after the first letter of the type.
-Let's see them to make it clear.
+The instance which the method is attached to is called receiver, and the receiver is, by convention, named after the first letter of the type.
+Let's write some code them to make it clear.

 Given the following function
 ```go